kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 ```

 Notice that, we are using the `#[pg_test]` annotations instead of `#[test]`.
-This allow `pgx` to run the unit test in-process within PostgreSQL.
+This allows `pgx` to run the unit test in-process within PostgreSQL.
 Hence, that
 explain the `Stooping Postgres` text in the end of our output.

 You'll notice that `pgx` also help you to install the extension by coping some